Wayne, New Jersey: Public schools

-Wayne Valley High School (1,250; 9–12 – for students living south of Ratzer Road).
+Wayne Valley High School (1,241; 9–12 - serving students living south of Ratzer Road).

 Passaic County Technical Institute is a regional vocational public high school that serves students from Passaic County.
 In 2018 PCTI inaugurated a new building specifically for STEM (Science, Technology, Engineering, Math).

 Private schools

-Immaculate Heart of Mary Catholic School, recognized in 2007 by the National Blue Ribbon Schools Program, serves students in K–8 and Saint Elizabeth Ann Seton Academy Catholic School and DePaul Catholic High School serves students in grades 9–12, both operating under the auspices of the Roman Catholic Diocese of Paterson.
+Saint Elizabeth Ann Seton Academy Catholic School and DePaul Catholic High School serve students in grades 9–12, both operating under the auspices of the Roman Catholic Diocese of Paterson.
+Immaculate Heart of Mary Catholic School, which had opened in 1959 for students in grades K–8 and had been recognized in 2007 by the National Blue Ribbon Schools Program, closed at the end of the 2023–24 school year due to dropping enrollment and fiscal deficits.

 Al-Ghazaly High School, an Islamic high school for students in seventh through twelfth grades, opened at a new facility in Wayne in September 2013, relocating from a site in Teaneck, where the school had been based since 1984.

 Pioneer Academy, a private school, is a regionally accredited independent school that serves grades K–12.